 You may use a PC (Windows 7 or newer) or Mac (10.10 or higher).
 (Basically, if your computer is less than three years old, you’ll probably be fine.)
 Webcams and webcam software are optional for most classes.
 You are encouraged to have the latest version of virus protection software installed.

-While some work can be completed on a mobile device (Smart Phone or Tablet) we do not recommend these for work you are turning in for grades.
+While some work can be completed on a mobile device (smartphone or tablet), we do not recommend these for work that you are turning in for grades.

 Will I need a proctor for tests?

-Some faculty members will want you to have a proctor for tests and quizzes who can unlock and supervise your tests.
-If so, the teacher will notify you up-front and you will need to find an approved proctor who is available for your testing times.
+For tests and quizzes, some faculty members will want you to have a proctor who can unlock and supervise your tests.
+If so, the teacher will notify you up front, and you will need to find an approved proctor who is available for your testing times.

-An approved proctor is someone that is not related to you, someone that is not a peer, someone that is not a spouse, and is ideally in one of the following professions: pastor (senior or assistant), church or school secretary, college/seminary professor, Sunday school teacher, K-12 school teacher, home school teacher from a family not your own, or librarian.
+An approved proctor is someone who is not related to you, is not a peer, is not a spouse, and is ideally in one of the following professions: pastor (senior or assistant), church or school secretary, college/seminary professor, Sunday school teacher, K-12 school teacher, homeschool teacher from a family not your own, or librarian.

 When are courses offered?

 How many classes should I take?

 We always advise students to start with just one class in their first session.
 Adjusting to the style and pace of online learning, navigating our learning management system, and getting in the groove of college classes are all reasons to follow that advice!
 Students who start in more than once class have proven to be far less likely to succeed in those classes.
 Once you’ve completed that first class, you are welcome to decide how much you can handle at one time (1–3 classes is normal), up to 18 credits per semester.